Without recourse. All

 or “the foremost Day!”
 What day is that if not “the Seventh Day Sabbath” of each and any set of seven days defined by the

-Seventh Day of the Feast of Unleavened Bread!
+Sabbath within the seven days of the Feast of Unleavened Bread!
+In this

 4.